Skip Navigation

 The SAVE Plan

 Implementation of the SAVE Plan has been blocked by a federal appellate court.
-Borrowers cannot enroll in the SAVE Plan until further notice.
+Borrowers can no longer enroll in the SAVE Plan.

-The Department of Education has announced that if you are already enrolled in the SAVE Plan, your account will be moved into interest-free forbearance pending the resolution of lawsuits challenging the Plan.
-While your account will not accrue interest, during this time you will not earn credit toward Income-Driven Repayment or Public Service Loan Forgiveness (PSLF).
-You should hear from your loan servicer or from the Department of Education in the coming days.
+If you are already enrolled in the SAVE Plan, your account was moved into interest-free forbearance due to lawsuits challenging the Plan.
+While your account will not accrue interest, during this time in forbearance you will not earn credit toward Public Service Loan Forgiveness (PSLF).

 The Department of Education has established several Income-Driven Repayment (IDR) Plans over the years, which calculate monthly payments based on income and family size, often leading to lower monthly payments for student loan borrowers.